What happens when I contact The Harbour?

 Can I be seen at home?

 We aim to see you at our premises in Frogmore Street.
 However if you become too ill to attend then we may be able to make alternative arrangements, subject to discussions with your counsellor/psychotherapist.
-These can be made at home, hospital or hospice.

 Can I arrange an appointment outside of office hours?